pinpoint-software/test-project/README.md

 problems.
 I will expect that you can explain to me what you've tried and what steps you've taken on your own to troubleshoot the issue.**

-**This project is just as much to see how well you communicate about issues as it is about your abilities as a PHP developer.**
+**This project is just as much (if not more so) to see how well you communicate about issues as it is about your abilities as a PHP developer.**

 ## Installation